Ardakilic/backmeup/README.md

 BackMeUp
 =========

-BackMeUp is an automated MySQL databases and files backup solution on Linux Machines using Amazon S3, Dropbox and Owncloud as remote storage.
+BackMeUp is an automated MySQL databases and files backup solution on Linux Machines using Amazon S3, Dropbox and WebDAV (NextCloud etc.) as remote storage.

 ```